-This phenomenon which occurs when expats are going back home does not only effect adult expats.
-Their children often have similar experiences when going back home to attend school and trying to make new friends after a long time abroad.
+This phenomenon, which is also known as reverse culture shock, does not only affect adult expats, to whom we will come back to later in this article.
+Their children also often struggle with returning to school and trying to make new friends after a long time abroad.

-Going Back Home: Repatriation for Expat Kids
+Repatriation for Expat Kids

 Adapting to a New Environment